-Made in U.S.A.
-Pfaltzgraff floral print (vintage Tea Rose pattern) creme glazed ceramic dish: as high as 3,711 ppm Lead on the food surface.
-[90 ppm & up is unsafe for kids.]
+Made in USA Pfaltzgraff floral print (vintage tea rose pattern) creme-glazed ceramic dish: As high as 3,711 ppm Lead on the food surface (90 ppm and up is unsafe for kids)

 Sent in by a Lead Safe Mama Reader (from Indiana) for Testing

-Context: Total Lead-content (as detectable with an XRF instrument) in the paint, glaze or coating of an item manufactured for use by adults is not regulated in any way.
-Dishes are considered to be “items intended for use by adults” (not items intended for use by kids, even though kids use dishes), unless they have been expressly manufactured and sold as children’s dishes (for example – dishes sold as baby dishes by Bunnykins/Royal Doulton [link], Tiffany & Co [link] or Wedgwood/Beatrix Potter [link].)
-Modern children’s items (made today) are not legally allowed to have Lead levels in the paint, glaze or coating above 90 ppm.
+Context: Total Lead-content (as detectable with an XRF instrument) in the paint, glaze, or coating of an item manufactured for use by adults is not regulated in any way.
+Dishes are considered “items intended for use by adults” (not items intended for use by kids, even though kids use dishes), unless they have been expressly manufactured and sold as children’s dishware (for example: Dishes sold as baby dishes by Bunnykins/Royal Doulton [link], Tiffany & Co [link] or Wedgwood/Beatrix Potter [link]).
+Modern children’s items (made today) are not legally allowed to have Lead levels above 90 ppm in the paint, glaze, or coating.

-Most Important Consideration: Vintage dishware was often manufactured before modern leach-testing standards were in place (regardless of whether or not there were relevant total-content standards in place at the time of manufacture.)
-Given it is rare for a set of dishes to be marked with the date of manufacture, users of these products often have no idea of the actual age of the product (as that relates to whether or not they may have been leach tested at the time of manufacture.)
-In addition to this concern, even if vintage dishes were manufactured after modern leach-testing standards were in place – those standards are only relevant at the time of manufacture (when the dishes were new.)
-If a product is compliant with leach-testing regulatory limits at the time of manufacture yet still has high levels of Lead in the glaze – it may leach Lead at some point in the future (especially after years – or even decades) of daily use in a home.
-It is for this reason we recommend never using vintage dishware that tests positive for any amount of Lead (and especially for levels of Lead at 90 ppm or higher) on the food-contact surface of the dish.
+Most important consideration: Vintage dishware was often manufactured before modern leach-testing standards were in place (regardless of whether or not there were relevant total-content standards at the time of manufacture).
+Given it is rare for a set of dishes to be marked with the date of manufacture, users of these products often have no idea of the actual age, which could indicate whether or not they were leach tested at the time of manufacture).
+In addition to this concern, even if vintage dishes were manufactured after modern leach-testing standards were in place, those standards are only relevant at the time of manufacture (when the dishes were new).
+If a product is compliant with leach-testing regulatory limits at the time of manufacture yet still has high levels of Lead in the glaze, it may leach Lead at some point in the future (especially after years or even decades of daily use in a home).
+It is for this reason we recommend never using vintage dishware that tests positive for any amount of Lead (especially for levels of Lead at 90 ppm or higher) on the food-contact surface of the dish.

 Some additional reading: